bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 > architecture of the HDA.

 In this article we would like to expand on this last comment and describe what scripting that does not "supersede" or "subvert" a REST-ful, Hypermedia-Driven Application looks like.
+These rules of thumb apply to scripting written directly to support a web application, as well as to general purpose JavaScript libraries.

-## The Prime Directive
+## <a name="prime_directive"></a>[The Prime Directive](#prime_directive)

 The prime directive of an HDA is to use Hypermedia As The Engine of Application State.
 A hypermedia-friendly scripting approach will not violate this directive.
 At a practical level, this means that scripting should avoid making non-hypermedia